andredsferreira/p5sem-3dj-g59/docs/user_stories/sprint-b/6-5-1/readme.md

 ## 3. Analysis

-Throught the requisites and open questions, we can conclude that US is going to include information from the domain:
+Through the requisites and open questions, we can conclude that US is going to include information from the domain:
 * **Surgery Rooms**, in order to display them.
 * **Appointments**, in order to display if a **Surgery Room** is currently occupied, and link the user to the respective **Appointment** if that's the case.